-Comes with a great price
+- Comes at a great price

-The best option for those with small tanks
+- The best option for those with small tanks

-Works great for mild summer temperatures
+- Works great for mild summer temperatures

-You’ll need to add water more frequently as the fans evaporate the water
+- You’ll need to add water more frequently as the fans evaporate the water

 It can handle tanks of up to 30 gallons, but it’s smaller and more compact compared to other chillers in this class.

 It doesn’t come with pumps or mechanical compressors, which are the main causes of noise, making it extremely quiet compared to other chillers.

 With the use of its highly efficient PWM (pulse width modulation) technology, it allows users to maintain a set temperature that’s fully proportional to the tank they’re using.

-Easy to install without drilling
+- Easy to install without drilling

-Not suitable for aquariums over 30 gallons
+- Not suitable for aquariums over 30 gallons

-Doesn’t cool down as quickly as machine chillers
+- Doesn’t cool down as quickly as machine chillers

 For those who are a bit worried about space, you may want to look at the CoolWorks Ice Probe.

 This chiller uses a thermoelectric liquid in its chilling process, which absorbs heat using the probe mounted on the machine.

 Furthermore, the Ice Probe is made to be a low-voltage device.
 This means that you won’t have to be concerned about how much energy it’s consuming.
-In fact, it uses about the same power of a standard 40W light bulb!
+In fact, it uses about the same power as a standard 40W light bulb!

 For maximum efficiency, only use this machine for aquariums smaller than 10 gallons.
 Unfortunately, it isn’t suited for larger aquariums as it’ll take twice as long to cool.

-Built with high-quality components
+- Built with high-quality components

-Doesn’t require a water pump
+- Doesn’t require a water pump

-Cooling power isn’t the best compared to other aquarium chillers
+- Cooling power isn’t the best compared to other aquarium chillers

-Not suitable for large aquariums
+- Not suitable for large aquariums

 If you’re looking for an eco-friendly aquarium chiller, it’s best to opt for the Active Aqua Water Chiller.

 Its evaporator is made with pure anti-corrosive titanium, which makes it perfect for both freshwater and saltwater aquariums.

 With its impressive flow rate of 132 to 396 gallons per hour at 1/10 HP, this model is certainly one of the most powerful chillers out there.

-Easy plug-and-play installation
+- Easy plug-and-play installation

-R134a refrigerants keep the nutrient solution in the unit’s reservoir at the perfect temperature
+- R134a refrigerants keep the nutrient solution in the unit’s reservoir at the perfect temperature

-Doesn’t come with aquarium-related instructions or guides.
+- Doesn’t come with aquarium-related instructions or guides.

-Isn’t as durable as the other models on this list
+- Isn’t as durable as the other models on this list

-JBJ Mini-Arctica Chiller: Best For Small Aquariums
+8. JBJ Mini-Arctica Chiller For Small Tanks

 Best suited for aquariums up to 40 gallons, the JBJ Mini-Arctica is a smaller version of the JBJ Titanium Chiller with a few differences.

 Just like the JBJ Titanium, the Mini-Arctica comes with a corrosion-resistant condenser that draws cool air from the front and exhausts the warm air from the rear vents.

 Everything is automatic with the Mini-Arctica.
 Its anti-freezing system is certainly a big plus, as well.

-They offer a wide variety of high-quality products; one of which is the Coralife Energy Saver Aquarium Chiller (also check out their small saltwater nano tank).
+They offer a wide variety of high-quality products; one of which is the Coralife Energy Saver Aquarium Chiller (also check out the Biocube saltwater nano tank).

 Featuring a non-corrosive titanium heat exchanger, the Coralife Chiller efficiently transfers heat from the aquarium at the lowest possible time.

 It contains a reusable air filter that’s easily accessible, so cleaning and maintenance will never be a problem with this chiller.

 Among their many professional fish equipment, the Londafish Aquarium Chiller works brilliantly for small tanks of up to 30 gallons without the need to spend hundreds of dollars.

 The cooling fans in this product provide powerful ventilation that reduces the heat transfer from other aquarium equipment.

 Being suitable for both salt and freshwater tanks, this chiller doesn’t require lengthy assembly or any complicated installation.

-Low power consumption
+- Low power consumption

-30-day money-back guarantee
+- 30-day money-back guarantee

-Works as advertised
+- Works as advertised

-Comes at an extremely low price
+- Comes at an extremely low price

-Only made for rimless tanks
+- Only made for rimless tanks

-Isn’t suitable for large tanks
+- Isn’t suitable for large tanks

-Factors to Consider Before Buying an Aquarium Chiller
+Before Buying an Aquarium Chiller

 Not all aquarium chillers are designed for use in both, so make sure that you’re getting the right chiller that suits the fish you own.